-Regardless of where you go, cold snaps are inevitable.
+Regardless of where you go this winter, cold snaps are inevitable.
 The good news is you can do something to prepare for those brisk days.
 Here are three ways to keep your RV warm in winter.

 1. Invest in a secondary heat source

 Ditch the expensive and dangerous space heaters for a secondary heat source.
-In his RV Life article “How to Avoid Winter Camping Problems in Your RV,” boondocking expert Dave Hegelson suggests a catalytic RV heater or an oil-filled electric heater.
+In his RV Life article “How To Avoid Winter Camping Problems In Your RV,” boondocking expert Dave Helgeson suggests a catalytic RV heater or an oil-filled electric heater.

 2. Get an electric blanket